zlatozar/etudes/ComputerSimulation/Notes.md

 ## Basics of Computers

-Flat memory we could imagine as named(addressed) boxes and we have many of them.
+Flat memory could be described as named(addressed) boxes and we have many of them.
-We have to create **basic** structures as combine(stick) them.
-The same as mathematics needs axioms.
-Using them we could create a complex one.
+**Basic** data structures are created as combine(stick) them.
+Cells are the building blocks.
+On top of them could create a complex one.

 Basic ones are: String, Array, Record.
-To achieve that we need different **types of addressing**.
-Having structures now we need a functions that work on them - **instructions**.
+Having structures functions are needed to work on them - **instructions**.
+The length of the instructions is fixed so particular amount of memory could be addressed(reached).
+To address even more **indirect** addressing was invented.
+It is also used for easy access to composite structures such as arrays.

 To be our machine _Turing complete_ we need also instructions for **conditions**, **loops** and **assignment**